Skip to content

 How will the new solutions be maintained and supported?

-• Catalog and discoverability: update the OntoUML/UFO Catalog; upload the report to ResearchGate; announce publication and follow-ups (e.g., DOI/catalog) on LinkedIn.
+• Catalog and discoverability: update the OntoUML/UFO Catalog, upload the package report to our repository where applicable, and announce publication-related updates and follow-ups.

-• Academic publication (optional): consider a peer-reviewed venue; when accepted, add the formal citation and publisher DOI to the docs and Release.
+• Academic publication (optional): consider a peer-reviewed venue and, when accepted, add the formal citation and publisher DOI to the documentation and release materials.

 What happens right after a package is published (pub)?